perseids-project/JackSON/docs/TEAM_PITCH.md

-# SparqlModel was kind of a failure.
+# SparqlModel is hugely flawed.
 I was trying to build ActiveRecord for RDF data.
 ActiveRecord is built around SQL and its limitations.
 SQL and SPARQL/RDF don't have the same limitations.
 I'm realizing it's a fundamentally flawed design.
 It was a useful experiment though.
-JackSON is the way forward.
+JackSON is a better system.

 # JackSON
 It's a database server.